NathanielRilano/MediTime-Project/README.md

 <h1><font color=blue><b></b>MEDITIME "YOUR HEALTH VISIT SCHEDULER"<h1></h1><br>
 <br><h2><b>Project Description</h2><br></b>
-<center><h3>The Medime System for Barangay Talumpok is a comprehensive healthcare management platform designed specifically for the needs of the community within Barangay Talumpok.
-This system serves as a centralized hub for organizing, monitoring, and enhancing healthcare services within the barangay, aiming to improve the overall well-being of its residents.</h3></center> <br><br>
+<center><h4>The Medime System for Barangay Talumpok is a comprehensive healthcare management platform designed specifically for the needs of the community within Barangay Talumpok.
+This system serves as a centralized hub for organizing, monitoring, and enhancing healthcare services within the barangay, aiming to improve the overall well-being of its residents.</h></center> <br><br>
+Sustainable Development Goal 3: Good Health and Well being <br>
+MediTime’s intended impact is in harmony with Sustainable Development Goal 3, emphasizing the importance of averting potential diseases among the residents of Barangay Talumpok, Batangas City.
+This involves promoting healthy lives by implementing a wellorganized schedule of appointments for regular check-ups and providing complimentary vaccinations across all age groups.
+The aim is to proactively address health concerns and enhance the well-being of the community.
+By enhancing the quality of services provided by MediTime to community health facilities, it becomes feasible to reduce potential disease rates.
+This improvement facilitates the promotion of preventive measures, early detection, and timely interventions, thereby contributing significantly to the overall reduction of health-related risks within the community.<br>
+Objectives of the Project<br>
+Implementing a medical scheduling system for vaccination comes with specific objectives aimed at ensuring a smooth and efficient process for both healthcare providers.
+1. Minimize Wait Times:
+• To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.
+• Reduce patient wait times by implementing an optimized scheduling system that minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.
+2. User-friendly Patient Interface:
+• Develop a user-friendly interface for patients to easily schedule, reschedule, or cancel vaccination appointments.
+Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.
+3. Flexible Scheduling Options:
+• To allow patients to create accounts with their personal information, appointment slots and to identify if they are a citizen of Talumpok Silangan
+• Objective: Provide flexibility in scheduling options, allowing individuals to choose convenient time slots while ensuring that the scheduling system remains adaptable to changes in vaccine availability
 ____________________________________________________________________________
 <br>A Project Documentation in Partial Fullfillment for the Requirements of:
 <br>* IT 311 - System Administration and Maintenance